Coverage Probability of Distributed IRS Systems Under Spatially Correlated Channels: Numerical Results

 \section{Numerical Results}

 Relying on a Cartesian coordinate system, we consider a cell, where the TX is located at the origin and the RX at $ \left(60, 0\right) $.
-Also, we assume $ M=15 $ IRSs being uniformly distributed between them while each IRS is deployed with $ N=225 $ elements unless otherwise specified.
-The size of each IRS element is given by $ d_{\mathrm{H}}\!=\!d_{\mathrm{V}}\!=\!\lambda/32 $.
-The spatial correlation matrix is given by \eqref{Algoa1}.
+Also, we assume a number of $ M=15 $ obstacles, being uniformly distributed between them, and at each obstacle location, we place an IRS to improve coverage.
+Each IRS is deployed with $ N=225 $ elements unless otherwise specified.
+The size of each IRS element is given by $ d_{\mathrm{H}}\!=\!d_{\mathrm{V}}\!=\!\lambda/2 $ \cite{Bjoernson2020}.
+The spatial correlation matrix is given by \eqref{eq:Element}.
 The large-scale fading coefficients between the TX and the RX are given by $\beta_{m,i} = G_t + G_r + 10 \nu_e \log_{10} (d_i/1\mathrm{m}) - 27.5$, where $i \in \{ 1, 2\}$ while $ \beta_{\mathrm{d}} $ is given similarly.
-Also, the path-loss exponents are $\nu_1 =\nu_2= 2$ and $ \nu_{\mathrm{d}}=3.5 $.
-Moreover, we have $G_t = 3.2$~dBi and $G_r = 1.3$~dBi, the system bandwidth is $10$~MHz; the carrier frequency is $3$~GHz and the noise variance is $-94$~dBm with the noise figure being~$10$~dB.
+Also, the path-loss exponents are $\nu_1 =\nu_2= 2$ and $ \nu_{\mathrm{d}}=3.5 $. \footnote{The path-loss exponent mainly depends on the properties of the obstacles and their densities, i.e., the exponent is high when the density of obstacles is high.
+Since, in IRS-aided systems, the IRS may be deployed in a proper place with a less density of obstacles, it is reasonable to set the path-loss exponent related to the IRS channels as small, while setting that of the direct channel as high.} Moreover, we have $G_t = 3.2$~dBi and $G_r = 1.3$~dBi.
+The system bandwidth is $10$~MHz, the carrier frequency is $3$~GHz, and the noise variance is $-94$~dBm with the noise figure being~$10$~dB.
 Note that the transmitter power is $10$~dBm.
-Monte-Carlo (MC) simulations verify the analytical results and corroborate that the DE analysis provides tight approximations as has been already shown in the literature, e.g., see \cite{Papazafeiropoulos2015a}.
+Monte-Carlo (MC) simulations verify the analytical results and corroborate that the DE analysis provides tight approximations as has been already shown in the literature, e.g., see \cite{Papazafeiropoulos2015a,Papazafeiropoulos2016}.